 - C Corp: C Corps are separately taxable entities that file a corporate tax return (Form 1120).
 No income tax is paid at the corporate level and any tax due is paid at the owners individual expense.

 Depending on where you're conducting business, you'll also want to consider securing the proper permits, licenses and liability insurance.

 If you are planning to start a cleaning service, the costs are relatively low.
-This of course, depends on if you decide to start the business on your own or bring on a big team at first.
+This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

 We’ve outlined two common scenarios for “pre-opening” costs of a cleaning service and outline the costs you should expect for each: